SaifulAnw/Real-Time-Stocks-Price-and-Prediction/README.md

 #### Run the Consumer
 * Run the Kafka Consumer to consume the data from the Kafka topic and store it in PostgreSQL.
 #### Run Machine Learning Predictions
-* Use the historical data stored in PostgreSQL to make predictions on future stock prices.
+* Use historical data stored in PostgreSQL or use CSV data to make future stock price predictions.